A review of troubled cell indicators for discontinuous Galerkin method: Results

 \textbf{Test Problem 4 (Shu-Osher Problem)\cite{so2}:} We solve the one-dimensional Euler equations as given by \eqref{1dEulerEquations} with the initial condition

 in the domain $[0,1]$.
 For all the troubled cell indicators, we again use the density as the detection variable.
 Average (over all time steps) and maximum percentages of cells being flagged as troubled cells, for the different troubled-cell indicators, are summarized in Table \ref{table:4} for two different grid sizes and various orders.
-We run the solver till $t=0.178$ and show the time history of the flagged troubled cells using the eight different indicators in Figure \ref{fig:SO} using $P^{1}$ based DGM for 200 elements.
+The computed solution for density obtained at $t=0.178$s using 200 elements while using the SJ indicator and CSWENO limiter for $P^{1}$, $P^{2}$ and $P^{3}$ based DGM is compared and plotted against the exact solution in Figure \ref{fig:ShockDensityWaveSolution}.
+The error ($|\rho-\rho_{exact}|$) obtained for $P^{1}$, $P^{2}$ and $P^{3}$ based DGM is also plotted in Figure \ref{fig:ShockDensityWaveError}.
+We are not showing the solutions obtained using other indicators as they are quite similar to the solution obtained with the SJ indicator and stay within an $L^{2}$ norm of $\sim 10^{-14}$.
+We show the $L^{2}$ difference in density between those solutions in table \ref{table:4New}. \\ We also show the time history of the flagged troubled cells using the eight different indicators in Figure \ref{fig:SO} using $P^{1}$ based DGM for 200 elements.
 For all the indicators, again, the number of flagged troubled cells slightly increase when the order increases.
 From the tabulated results and the figure, the troubled cell indicators PP and PPL perform in a similar fashion, while the SJ indicator is quite better and the MH indicator is quite bad comparatively.
 We can also say that the troubled cell indicators FS1, FS2, RH, and LPR out perform the other four indicators and perform in a similar fashion. \\ \\

 \textbf{Test Problem 5 (Blast Wave Problem)\cite{wc}:} We solve the one-dimensional Euler equations as given by \eqref{1dEulerEquations} with the initial condition